nathanieljblack/W251_Project/README.md

 A graphical display of the results can be found at <a href="http://nathanieljblack.github.io/W251_Project/">http://nathanieljblack.github.io/W251_Project/</a>

 Test results from the Spark runs can be found in the `spark_data` directory.

+##Deep Learning
+Deep learning was another aspect of the project that was conducted using Theano and GPU programming.
+The `README.md` in the `convolutional_neural_net` directory outlines the setup and various packages used for deep learning.